MikeSR2/Inventario-Gamma/README.md

 # Inventario-Gamma
-Simple inventory system for a small business
+Simple inventory system built with ASP .net for a small business